silversub/terraform/provider/event-streams-resources.md

 ```

-### Example 2: create topic for an existing instance
+### Example 2: create topic on an existing event streams instance
 {: #event-stream-sample2}

-Create topic for an existing event streams instance.
+Create topic on an existing event streams instance.
 {: shortdesc}

 ```